iron-software/IronXL-Examples/how-to/asp-net-mvc-read-excel-file/README.md

 }
 ```

-In this updated `Index` action method, the application begins by loading an Excel file using `WorkBook.Load`, specifying the full path to the file.
-It then accesses the first worksheet and converts its contents into a `DataTable` object which is then passed to the view.
+In this updated `Index` action, we use `WorkBook.Load` from IronXL to open the specified Excel file.
+The first worksheet in the workbook is accessed and transformed into a `DataTable` which is then passed to the view.

-## Displaying Excel Data in a Web Page
+## Display Excel Data in a Web Browser

-To display the `DataTable` in a web browser, use the following example:

-The image below shows the Excel file used in this tutorial:
+To show how the data can be displayed, the Excel file referenced is illustrated as follows:

 <div class="content-img-align-center">
     <div class="center-image-wrapper">